 - Look at other writing about art to gain a critical distance from your work.
 Analyze the structure, and the ideas it articulates.
 Summaries on the inside cover of a book or text on an exhibition wall at a gallery or museum are helpful sources of guidance.
 In both cases, the texts inform readers while also enticing them to read the book or experience the exhibition.
 Your project description should comprise your creative process, as well as the steps you intend to take to use funding, in an exciting, well-written way.

-Later this week, we will share five more grant writing tips.
+In my next blog post, I’lll share five more grant writing tips.
 Stay tuned!